Awards

 Award

-The Michael Guilhaus Research Award will include a certificate of recognition, and AUD$2,000 paid to the recipient’s University, which is to be used for the research project.
+The Michael Guilhaus Research Award will include a certificate of recognition, and AUD$5,000 paid to the recipient’s University, which is to be used for the proposed research.
 In accepting this award, the institution will agree not to charge overhead on the funds.
+The funds may be applied flexibly, including contributing to an existing project, supporting travel to another laboratory to access specialised instrumentation, or enabling exploration of new research directions.

 Further Information